 1. The law of the Federal Republic of Germany applies.
 The provisions of the UN Sales Convention are not applicable.

 2. The place of performance is the registered office of the commercial branch of the contractor.
 The place of jurisdiction is Berlin.

-3. Changes to these General Terms and Conditions will be announced to the client in writing.
-If the client communicates with the contractor by electronic means, the changes can also be transmitted in this way if the type of transmission allows the client to save or print the changes in a readable form.
-They shall be deemed approved if the client does not object in writing or by the agreed electronic means.
-The contractor shall draw particular attention to this consequence for the client in the notification.
-The client must send the objection to the contractor within six weeks after notification of the changes.
+3. Changes to these General Terms and Conditions will be announced to the customer in writing.
+If the customer communicates with the contractor by electronic means, the changes can also be transmitted in this way if the type of transmission allows the customer to save or print the changes in a readable form.
+They shall be deemed approved if the customer does not object in writing or by the agreed electronic means.
+The contractor shall draw particular attention to this consequence for the customer in the notification.
+The customer must send the objection to the contractor within six weeks after notification of the changes.